seperman/deepdiff/README.txt

 **Changelog**

+- v1-1-0: Changing Set, Dictionary and Object Attribute Add/Removal to be reported as Set instead of List.
+Adding Pypy compatibility.
 - v1-0-2: Checking for ImmutableMapping type instead of dict
 - v1-0-1: Better ignore order support
 - v1-0-0: Restructuring output to make it more useful.
 This is NOT backward compatible.